-Ben Westhoff is author of the first book about fentanyl, Fentanyl, Inc.: How Rogue Chemists Are Creating the Deadliest Wave of the Opioid Crisis, and a foremost expert on the drug’s history, manufacture, distribution, and abuse.
-He has traveled the world speaking with users, scientists, law enforcement, and dealers and distributors at every step of the supply chain, and was the first journalist ever to infiltrate a Chinese fentanyl lab.
+Ben Westhoff is the author of the highly-acclaimed, first book about fentanyl, Fentanyl, Inc.: How Rogue Chemists Are Creating the Deadliest Wave of the Opioid Crisis.
+He is a foremost expert on the drug’s history, distribution, abuse, and treatment.
+He has traveled the world speaking with users, scientists, law enforcement, and dealers, and was the first journalist to infiltrate a Chinese fentanyl lab.

 Westhoff has advised top government officials on the fentanyl crisis, including from the U.S. Senate and House of Representatives, and the U.S. State Department.
-He has appeared as a keynote speaker at summits and conferences focused on opioids and other new drugs, and featured as an expert commentator on television, radio, podcasts, and other media.
-On July 31, 2019, he will testify at the U.S. Capitol Building before the U.S.-China Economic and Security Review Commission, a congressional advisory commission that investigates national security and trade issues between the U.S. and China.
-There, he will discuss his findings from Fentanyl, Inc. about China's role in encouraging the manufacture and export of new drugs including fentanyl.
+He has appeared as a keynote speaker at summits and conferences focused on opioids and other new drugs, and has been featured as an expert commentator on national television and radio programs around the world, including CNN, NPR, BBC, and CBC.
+He recently testified about fentanyl in Washington DC before the U.S.-China Economic and Security Review Commission, a congressional advisory commission.
+He discussed his findings from Fentanyl, Inc. about China's role in encouraging the manufacture and export of new drugs including fentanyl.
 He presentation includes never-published photographs from his infiltration of two Chinese drug operations.

 Praise for Fentanyl, Inc.

 “This is an exceptionally useful and well-timed book.
 I hope anyone concerned about this era’s new addiction epidemic will read it and put its messages to use.
 Ben Westhoff very skilfully combines pharmacology, politics, law enforcement, and gripping international intrigue in his account of America’s number-one public health problem.
 I hope Fentanyl, Inc. is widely read and influential.” -James Fallows